-Karakalpak Museum of Arts, Uzbekistan | Nukus, in the Kyzylkum desert, holds one of the world's greatest collections of modern to Osh, crossing one of the world's art, amassed in the 1950s and 1960s by an eccentric Russian émigré.
+Karakalpak Museum of Arts, Uzbekistan | Nukus, in the Kyzylkum desert, holds one of the art, amassed in the 1950s and 1960s by an eccentric Russian émigré.

 'Heli Trek' to Inylchek | An

 ex-Russian military helicopter flies weekly to the base camp of Pobeda (7,439m) and Khan Tengri (7,010m) peaks, depositing you in a land of rock and ice.